RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 # UPDATE LOG

+## 3.5.0
+UPDATED Flappy Bird to look more like the mobile version and has bg music, if you want me to get rid of it dm me RavenVR#9423

 ## 3.0.0
 ADDED Beta version of Flappy Bird, gonna make it look better later.

 ## 2.5.5
 CHANGED 1 player pong, if you hit the ball with the paddle you get 1 point but if it hits the wall it resets to 0.